emyu10/bit-mic/Software Engineering Principles/Revision.md

     4. **Phase-in method**
         - Working version of system is implemented in one part of the organization and based on feedback, it is installed throughout the organization all at once or stage by stage.
         - Different from pilot as pilot conversion tests one location and then implements in whole, module by module.

+## Integration Test Approaches
+- There are 4 types of integration test approaches.

+### 1. Big Bang Approach
+- It is the simplest integration approach.
+- All modules are tested in a single step.
+- In other words, all modules are put together and tested at the same time to check for errors.
+- The disadvantage is that if user finds an error, it is very difficult to localize the error.
+- Debugging errors during big bang is difficult.

+### 2. Top-down Approach
+- Top-down integration testing starts with the main routine and one or two sub routines in the system.
+- After this has been completed, system will check if there is any level 2.
+- Top-down integration testing requires the use of program modules to simulate the effect of lower level routines that are called by the routines under test.

+### 3. Bottom-up Approach
+- In bottom-up testing, each subsystem is tested separately and then full system is tested.
+- A subsystem might consist of many modules which communicate among each other through well defined interfaces.
+- Both control and data interfaces are tested.

+### 4. Mixed Approach
+- It's rarely used integration approach.
+- Under this type of approach, both bottom-up and top-down are done concurrently.
+- This approach is time consuming.
+---

+# 8) Computer Aided Software Engineering (CASE)
+> not found

+---

+> Will put this part to somewhere later
+## Requirement Analysis & Specification
+The process of gathering the software requirements from the client.

+It has 4 steps
+1. Feasibility Study: Feasibility study is used to select a feasibile solution which follows all the user requirements.

+The output of this phase should be a feasible output report which contains all user requirements.

+2. Requirement gathering: getting information from client.
+Types of information gathering
+    1. Interview
+        - a.
+One to One interview
+        - b.
+Written interview
+        - c.
+Oral interview
+        - d.
+Group interview
+    2. Surveys: Organization may conduct surveys about their expectations and needs from the upcoming system.
+    3. Questionnaires: A document with a predefined set of objective questions and respective options is used to get information from the client.
+    4. Brainstorming: An informational debate is held among the organization.
+Inputs are stored onto the database during this procedure.
+    5. Prototype: It is building user interface without adding detail functionality.
+It helps use to give a better idea about the system.
+Using prototype model, user will understand the system working in a rough way.

+3. Software Requirement Validation: After requirement specifications are developed, the requirements mentioned in the document are validated.
+    - All features can be practically implemented or not.
+    - All features are clear and complete.
+4. Requirement Elicitation Process:
+    - System Analyst will get information from the client and they prioritize and arrange the requirements in order of importance and urgency.
+    - All these requirments are discussed with the organization and then be changed the priority of requirements.